Bsal13/Offensive-Security-Proving-Grounds-Boxes/DVR4 (Intermediate) Windows Box.md

 # Privilege Escalation
 ## Local Enumeration

-#### - Per the previous searchsploit we ran for argus surveillance we found the following "Weak password encryption" python script:
+- The following Python script with "weak password encryption" was discovered by us using the prior searchploit we conducted for Argus surveillance:

 ![](Images/Pasted%20image%2020221009192206.png)

-#### - Typed "searchsploit -m windows/local/50130.py" to copy the python script on my kali machine
+- To copy the Python script to our Kali computer, we type "searchsploit -m windows/local/50130.py".

 #### - Typed "cat 50130.py" and found the following contents:

 ![](Images/Pasted%20image%2020221009192437.png)